aggrawal-ankur/gitbook/content/docs/debugging/wpd-1.md

 | 19 | #XM/#XF | SIMD Floating-Point Exception (SSE, AVX) | Fault |
 | 20–31 |  | Reserved for future Intel use |  |

-When the trap flag in `RFLAGS` is set, which is the 8th bit, the CPU generates a debug exception (#DB) after every instruction.
+When the trap flag in `RFLAGS` is set, the CPU generates a debug exception (#DB) after every instruction.
 This is the hardware single-step mode.

 ### Breakpoint